ctdhr/AD-Password-Auditor/README.md

 ### Wordlist size

 Wordlists are loaded in RAM.
-It is recommended to provide wordlists of 500Mb at most to avoid significant slowdowns.
+It is recommended to provide wordlists smaller than 500Mb to avoid significant slowdowns.